richmondsoftworks/jenkins/README.md

 # Jenkins
 A compose file to easily setup jenkins.

-This started out as a docker compose file to make dockerized Jenkins easier to setup.
+This started out as a docker compose file to make Jenkins easier to setup.
 As I tested this out on different environments, I added helper scripts.

 ## Clone